aobertas/uoftgasa.github.io/markdown/dwts-restaurant-list.md

 	- 310 College St (~10 min walk southwest)
 	- [Menu](http://grasshopperrestaurant.ca/menu/college_menu.pdf)
 	- All items vegan, many gluten-free options, many items contain soy and/or nuts
+	- Washrooms in basement down steep flight of stairs
+	- To do: check if there is a step at entrance
+- [Vegetarian Haven](

 ### Canadian and American
 [**Table of Contents**](#table-of-contents)